-All residents are invited to use the SMC Weight Room in the lower level of Alumni Hall (121 St. Joseph Street).
-Key cards can be purchased for \$20 per semester by credit or debit card at the Porter's Desk.
+All residents are invited to use the SMC Exercise Room in the lower level of Alumni Hall (121 St. Joseph Street).
+Key cards can be purchased for \$20 per semester by visiting the "Student Spaces & Booking" page of the St. Mike's website here.
 There is also a modest cardio room in the lower level of Sorbara Hall which can be accessed using the Sorbara Key card; if you don't live in Sorbara, you may sign out a key card from the Porter's Desk for access.